-- Interpreters may consider self-employment or private practice positions in the corporate and non-profit sectors, or work placement through an interpreter referral agency.
+- Graduates of the A.A.S. or Certificate in Interpreting may consider self-employment or private practice positions in the corporate and non-profit sectors, or work placement through an interpreter referral agency.

-- Employment opportunities span the educational, medical, mental health, religious, performing arts, legal, and platform settings.
+- Employment opportunities for interpreters span multiple settings including educational, medical, mental health, religious, performing arts, legal, and government.

 - Currently, qualified interpreters are in demand in all fields.